nandorojo/expo-next-monorepo/README.md

 # How do I do this? 🐻 🧐

 Create a repo.
 Add a `package.json` with `workspaces`.
-Run `yarn add -D expo-yarn-workspaces` inside of it your root.
+Run `yarn add -D expo-yarn-workspaces` inside your root folder.

 ```json
 // package.json